Laws, Regulations and Annotations

 (F) The following definitions apply to the purchase-ratio method:

 1. "Exempt food products" means those items generally described as food products in Section 6359 and Regulation 1602.
-If grocers are uncertain as to the classification of any product, they should contact the nearest board office.
+If grocers are uncertain as to the classification of any product, they should contact the nearest department office.

-2. "Total gross receipts from the sale of grocery items" means the total amount of the sales price of all exempt food products and taxable grocery items, including sales tax reimbursement, amounts receivable from manufacturers, or others, for coupons (excluding any handling allowances) redeemed by customers, and the face value of federal food stamps.
+2. "Total gross receipts from the sale of grocery items" means the total amount of the sales price of all exempt food products and taxable grocery items, including sales tax reimbursement, amounts receivable from manufacturers, or others, for coupons (excluding any handling allowances) redeemed by customers, and the face value of CalFresh benefits.
 The term does not include receipts from sales of those items described in (b)(1)(B), above, which are commonly referred to as "nongrocery taxable items", or from those sales described in (b)(1)(C), above (gasoline, snack bar, etc.).
 It does not include amounts which represent "deposits", as defined in Regulation 1589, e.g., bottle deposits.
 When deposits are not segregated, it will be presumed, in the absence of evidence to the contrary, that the total deposits received are equal to the deposits refunded.

 3. "Grocery items" means exempt food products and taxable items other than those generally classified under (b)(1)(B) and (b)(1)(C), above.